twpayne/chezmoi/assets/chezmoi.io/docs/reference/command-line-flags/common.md

 Recurse into subdirectories, `true` by default.

+## `--source-path`

+Interpret *targets* passed to the command as paths in the source directory rather than the destination directory.

 ## `-x`, `--exclude` *types*

 Exclude target state entries of type *types*. *types* is defined as in the